apollographql/apollo-studio-community/preview-docs/PublicGraphs.md

 Per feedback, we are doing work towards public graphs and thinking about how that might potentially lead to a graph developer portal in the future.
 We are looking for feedback on whether our thinking will fit the needs of your organization.

-If you're reading this, please fill out our feedback form!
+If you're reading this, please fill out our feedback form - _takes less than 10 minutes_!
 We are grateful for your feedback and read every response that comes in: [Feedback Survey](https://www.surveymonkey.com/r/apollo-pggdp-feedback).

 ## Why a graph developer portal?